-Amazon became the world's largest corporate buyer of offshore wind energy 7 in 2024.18 One of the most impactful ways we have done this is by enabling nearly 1.3 GW of carbon-free energy across five offshore wind farms along the coasts of Germany, the Netherlands, and the UK.
+Amazon became the world's largest corporate buyer of offshore wind energy 7 in 2024.
+One of the most impactful ways we have done this is by enabling nearly 1.3 GW of carbon-free energy across five offshore wind farms along the coasts of Germany, the Netherlands, and the UK.
 Once each project becomes operational, they are expected to produce 5.8 GW hours of carbon-free energy annually enough to power 1.6 million average European homes.
 In total, Amazon has announced 52 new renewable energy projects in Europe as of the end of January 2025, adding 2.5 GW of renewable energy capacity to grid in the region, for a total renewable energy capacity of 9 GW.

 In the U.S., we expanded our renewable energy footprint through 37 new solar and wind projects, bringing the total to 281 across 30 states.
-This included investing in projects that combine renewable energy with agriculture to bring economic benefits to farmers.
-We are collaborating with the renewable energy developer AES > to use Maximo, an Al-powered robot, to support building Amazon-enabled solar farms 7, while enhancing safety and precision.
+This included investing in projects Delta Wind, a utility-scale wind farm along the Mississippi Delta, is expected to bring a total of 834 MW of new that combine renewable energy with agriculture to bring economic benefits to farmers.
+We are collaborating with carbon-free energy to Mississippi, the equivalent of the renewable energy developer AES a to use Maximo, an powering over 200,000 U.S. homes.
+AI-powered robot, to support building Amazon-enabled Battery Storage Solutions solar farms a, while enhancing safety and precision.

-Across the Asia-Pacific region, Amazon has invested in 97 renewable energy projects, including 53 in India.
-In Japan, Amazon announced our first onshore wind farm and stand-alone utility-scale solar project-a 33 megawatt (MW) wind project located in Rokkasho, Aomori Prefecture, as well as a 9.5 MW solar farm located in Kudamatsu, Yamaguchi Prefecture.
-Amazon is the largest corporate purchaser of renewable energy in Japan, with a total of 25 projects at the end of 2024.
+We invest in energy storage to collect and store renewable Across the Asia-Pacific region, Amazon has invested in energy for use when other energy sources may be 97 renewable energy projects, including 53 in India.
+In unavailable-such as at night or during periods of high Japan, Amazon announced our first onshore wind farm demand-and to enhance grid stability.
+By the end of and stand-alone utility-scale solar project-a 33 megawatt 2024, Amazon had eight solar energy projects paired with (MW) wind project located in Rokkasho, Aomori Prefecture, battery energy storage systems, representing 2.1 GW as well as a 9.5 MW solar farm located in Kudamatsu, of capacity, up from 1.9 GW in 2023.
+In 2024, Amazon Yamaguchi Prefecture.
+Amazon is the largest corporate powered nearly 4,000 hours of our operations from purchaser of renewable energy in Japan, with a total of energy stored in these batteries.
+25 projects at the end of 2024.